sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 Through a Parameter Processor in the Workflow
 -----------------------------------------

 A Parameter Processor can be added to the workflow.
-It allows passing key/value pairs to the workflow.
+It allows the passing of key/value pairs to the workflow.

 .. figure:: ../../../_assets/user-guide/passing-parameters-2.png
    :alt: Passing Parameters to Workflows

-A Processor creating a variable during execution time
+A Processor creating a Variable during Execution Time
 ------------------------------------------------

-A Processor can also create a parameter during run time.
-A Processor creates a new variable and puts it into the JobContext.
+A processor can also create a parameter during the run time.
+A processor creates a new variable and puts it into the JobContext.

 jobContext.nodeGeneratedParameters.put(variable, ""+count);

-This parameter can then be later used by another Processor.
+This parameter can later be used by another processor.

-For example ``NodeCount`` puts the count of records into a variable in the Job Context.
+For example ``NodeCount`` puts the count of records into a variable in the JobContext.

 ``NodeAssert`` uses this variable when evaluating expressions.

-Through ``--var`` parameters with spark-submit
+Through ``--var`` Parameters with Spark-Submit
 --------------------------------------------------

-Fire Insights workflow can also be directly executed on the cluster with spark-submit.
+Fire Insights workflow can also be directly executed on the cluster with Spark-Submit.

 In this case, extra parameters can be passed with ``--var``::